Ask a Lawyer: Can Bankruptcy Stop Wage Garnishment?

 What Is Wage Garnishment?

-Wage garnishment means there is a court order telling your employer to send a certain amount of money from your paychecks directly to your creditor.
-It can be used to collect various types of debt, including:
+Wage garnishment means a court order tells your employer to send a certain amount of money from your paychecks directly to your creditor.
+Funds can also be directly taken from your bank account.
+Creditors can use these funds to collect different types of debt, including:

 - Credit card debt